biopython/biopython.github.io/wiki/GitUsage.md

 `git push origin`

-''This will not work if you have cloned directly from the official biopython branch, since only the core developers have write access to the main trunk. ''
+''This will not work if you have cloned directly from the official Biopython branch, since only the core developers have write access to the main trunk. ''

 Merging upstream changes
 ------------------------

-If you work on your branch for long enough, the main trunk will inevitably deverge from the version you forked from.
+If you work on your branch for long enough, the main trunk will inevitably diverge from the version you forked from.
 Git makes integrating such upstream changes a very simple task.

-### Merging in github
+### Merging in Github

-If you want to update your github branch with current changes from the trunk, you can use the fork-queue feature.
+If you want to update your Github branch with current changes from the trunk, you can use the fork-queue feature.
 It gives you a listing of changes in all branches related to yours with an estimate on how difficult it will be to integrate them.
-See [this github blog post](http://github.com/blog/270-the-fork-queue) for details.
+See [this Github blog post](http://github.com/blog/270-the-fork-queue) for details.

-### Pulling remote chenges to your local copy
+### Pulling remote changes to your local copy

 If you want to update your local branch with the changes from the origin (either your own or ofiicial branch), you need to run `git` `pull`